Chapter 4 The Elmore Farm and the Changing World

 Additions to the farm

 Every farm needs a shop, so Russel set out to build one.
 Farmers, and Russel especially, were self-sufficient people.
 He had never built a building, but this did not dim his ambition.
-A concrete floor and foundation were poured after buying a small cement mixer.
+He purchased a small cement mixer and poured a concrete floor and foundation.
 The four walls were framed.
 He had not reckoned with bracing, however, and soon his nice new structure was leaning at a slight angle, growing more precarious daily.
 A neighbor with more building experience identified the problem.
 There were no diagonal supports between the studs.
 The tractor pulled the shed vertical, diagonal braces were added, and the shed stood proud on that glorous day.

 Russel built a new bedroom on the ground floor so that he and Mabel could enjoy a comfortable bedroom.
 This was adjacent to the living room so it would get some of the heat from the oil heater.

-Finally, an elevator for the storage of bulk grain was constructed.
+An elevator for the storage of bulk grain was constructed.
 The farmers had learned that it was best to sell half of a crop in one year and half during the next year.
 This allowed one to average out the market price.
 However it required facilities on the farm to store a large amount of grain.
 The old barns had been used for storage of hold grain were very inconvenient.
 The wide, low buildings made it difficult to load and unload bulk wheat.
 The new building was properly designed for handling bulk wheat.
+The building was constructed following a prepared plan.
+It was assembled of pre fabricated parts like a toy building.

 A first Crop